MarcusWolschon/osmeditor4android/BUILDING.md

 Automated testing has come relatively late to Vespucci, however we have made large advances in improving the coverage in 2017.
 Note: the on-device tests will typically fail the first time if Vespucci was already installed on the device (due to previous state being loaded).
 Either de-install or simply run the tests twice.

-Currently the intents test is fairly brittle you may need to intevene manually, tests need to be run with the emulator set to English and with the "high precision" (aka GPS and network) location option set.
+Currently the intents test is fairly brittle you may need to intervene manually, tests need to be run with the emulator set to English and with the "high precision" (aka GPS and network) location option set.

+On an Intel based emulator the tests currently take something over 22 minutes to complete.